How Should You Store Your Razor After Use? Tips to Make It Last Longer

 Final Thoughts

-How you store your razor after use affects:
+How you store your razor after use can affect:

 - Blade performance